Grain lower, livestock higher

-CHICAGO – Grain futures were lower Tuesday on the Chicago Board of Trade.
+CHICAGO – Grain futures were mostly lower Thursday on the Chicago Board of Trade.

 Continue Reading Below